spyderkam/GenericParticleSimulator/README.md

-# ParticleSim
+# PyParticleSim

 A general-purpose 2D particle simulation framework written in Python.

 ## Overview

-ParticleSim provides a modular, extensible framework for simulating systems of many particles.
+PyParticleSim provides a modular, extensible framework for simulating systems of many particles.
 The architecture is designed to handle diverse physics domains including molecular dynamics, debris cloud propagation, n-body gravitational systems, and more.

 ## Features